s0vereignty1/cowrie-aws-honeypot/SETUP_INSTRUCTIONS.md

 ---

-**⚠️ Ethical Disclaimer:** This honeypot is for cybersecurity research and educational purposes only.
+**⚠️ Ethics Disclaimer:** This honeypot is for cybersecurity research and educational purposes only.
 Some AI was used to generate these setup instructions.